WHO ARE WE?

 meet the KOTO International Directors

-KOTO International is managed in Australia by a board of directors — a dedicated team of men and women who have experienced for themselves how KOTO changes lives.
+KOTO International is managed in Australia by a board of directors — a dedicated team who have seen first hand for how KOTO changes lives.

 Tina Conroy has 35 years experience with the Victorian Education Department.
 She was awarded a year-long International Teaching Fellowship to the USA, and a Teacher Release in Industry Program (TRIP) 12-month placement to Parks, Victoria.
 She has an in-depth understanding of the power of education to change lives.
 Tina joined the Board of KOTO International in 2014, after a long association with KOTO which included volunteering as an English teacher in Hanoi in 2012.